USAJOBS/help-center/how-to/application/finish.md

 3. Find the application that you would like to continue.
 It should be labeled with a status of “In Progress.”
 4. Review the closing date to make sure the job has not closed.
 5. Click the **+** to expand the application details.
-6. Click the **Continue Application** button.
+6. Click the **Finish My Application** button.
 You will be sent to the last step that you completed in the USAJOBS application process.

 ## Additional information
 Each time you select **Save & Continue** in the application process your progress is automatically saved.